tommy-mor/glue-statistics/DOCUMENTATION.rst

 Pop-up messages
 -----------------

 Creating the Plugin (and how to update it easily)
 =======================

+`See info in official documentation <http://docs.glueviz.org/en/stable/customizing_guide/writing_plugin.html>`_

-In order to transform your config.py file into a Glue plugin, follow the template on the
+Up until now, the code was written in a file named config.py, which could simply be placed in the working directory.
+In order to transform your config.py file into a Glue plugin, follow the instructions from the official `documentation <http://docs.glueviz.org/en/stable/customizing_guide/writing_plugin.html>`_ and template on the https://github.com/glue-viz/glue-plugin-template to create a new github repository for your viewer.

 Common bugs and how to fix them
 =======================